kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-05-cert-mgt-issuer-not-created.md

 ## Cause

+The Namespece in which the Issuer CR was cretaed is incorrect.
 By default, the `cert-management` watches the `default` Namespace for all Issuer CRs.

 ## Remedy